CristianDavideConte/universalSmoothScroll/docs/Download.md

 <br/>

 # Download
-In order to use this API you first have to download the needed scripts which you can get in many ways. <br/>
+In order to use this API you first have to download the needed scripts. <br/>
 In total, there are 3 files available:

 <table>